 - Atria will advance cooperation between livestock farms and arable farms to enhance nutrient cycling through improved manure application, make more efficient use of the current agricultural area, reduce emissions from peatlands, increase the production of domestic protein crops and improve crop rotation.

-- Atria promotes the introduction of conservation agriculture and other cultivation practices that improve the soil and enhance carbon sequestration on livestock farms and arable farms by training its own experts and sharing best practices and communicating research results.
+- Atria promotes the introduction of cultivation practices that improve the soil and enhance carbon sequestration on livestock farms and arable farms by training its own experts and sharing best practices and communicating research results.

 – We share common concerns about climate change, which calls for action from all of us.
 Atria wants to be part of the solution and that is why a carbon-neutral food chain is our main goal.
 We believe that this will be possible by 2035, says Merja Leino, Senior Vice President, Sustainability, at Atria Group.

 – Food chain companies like Atria have a direct opportunity to influence both practical emissions and wider changes in the food system.
 Atria’s five-year Baltic Sea Commitment includes both immediate actions and more research and development to promote a circular economy and carbon neutrality, says Michaela Ramm-Schmidt, CEO of BSAG.

 – For the Baltic Sea, more effective recycling of nutrients and good soil management will provide immediate help.
 Carbon neutrality requires for example actions on peatlands and imported soya to be replaced by domestic protein crops, Ramm-Schmidt continues.

 – Food contributes about 20% of the carbon footprint of consumption.
 The most significant environmental impacts of food production in the whole chain are in primary production.
 Co-operation with BSAG will provide us the latest research information and support to put this knowledge into practice to reduce the environmental impact of arable farming and meat production.
 We are very pleased that the cooperation has started, says Leino.